-Plans to build a permanent home for the museum on the National Mall came and went, among them a prize-winning modernist structure that shocked federal officials.
+Plans to build a permanent home for the museum on the National Mall came and went, among them a prize-winning modernist structure that shocked federal officials and was never built.
 The competition had been organized after Andrew Mellon gave his European-focused art collection to the nation in 1937 with the stipulation that his new museum be called the "National Gallery of Art" in emulation of the National Gallery of Art in London.

 To comply with Mellon's wishes for a National Gallery of Art to house his European collection, the Smithsonian museum known as the National Gallery of Art for thirty-one years was renamed the National Collection of Fine Arts in 1937.
-It was given a new mission based on New Deal idealism: to promote the work of living artists and to build a national audience.
+It assumed new responsibilities in promoting the work of living artists and building a national audience.

 In 1972, the Renwick Gallery opened to the public as a branch museum featuring American crafts.

-In 1980, the museum's name was changed to the National Museum of American Art as part of a Smithsonian initiative to standardize the names of its many museums and to reflect the national scope of the collections.
-Since then, the museum has focused its energy on acquiring and promoting the work of artists in the United States exclusively.
+In 1980, the museum's name was changed to the National Museum of American Art as part of a Smithsonian initiative to standardize the names of its many museums and to reflect the museum's primary focus on American Art.
+Since then, the museum's exclusive mission has been the acquistion, promotion and interpretation of the work of artists in the United States.
 Twenty years later, the museum proposed that it be called the Smithsonian American Art Museum as an easy-to-remember name and a straightforward presentation of its mission.
 Congress approved this change in October 2000.

 Adapted from History of the National Museum of American Art, Smithsonian Institution (Washington, D.C.: National Museum of American Art, Smithsonian Institution, n.d.), brochure, copyright by Smithsonian Institution.